andrew/ultimate-awesome/README.md

 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-create-react-app](https://github.com/tuchk4/awesome-create-react-app) - Awesome list of Create React App articles / tutorials / videos and FAQ.
 - [awesome-mecheng](https://github.com/m2n037/awesome-mecheng) - Awesome Mechanical Engineering Resources.
-- [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [awesome-awesomeness-zh_CN](https://github.com/justjavac/awesome-awesomeness-zh_CN) - 一份关于“资料汇总”的汇总。.
 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.